learning-layers/KnowBrain/README.md

 3. now you should be able to reach the SSS and login to the KB (open index.html in a modern web-browser)

 **Please note:**
 This is an early Version.
-Its functions have only been tested in Google Chrome browser.
+It's functions have only been tested in Google Chrome browser.

 ##Contact:
 * Dieter Theiler, Know-Center, Graz University of Technology, dtheiler@know-center.at